troshchylo/predicting-car-prices/README.md

 ## Dataset

-The dataset used for this project is sourced from [provide_dataset_source_link_here].
+The dataset used for this project is sourced from otomoto.pl.
 It includes information about various car features such as make, model, year, mileage, etc.

 ## Requirements